eledia/eledia_course_archiving/blocks/eledia_course_archiving/README.txt

 Afterwards you have to go to http://your-moodle/admin (Site administration -> Notifications) to trigger the installation process.

 Usage:
 Configure the block within the plugins block configuration.
-Description of the process and the config fields can be found on the config page itself.
-To start the process add the block to the main page.
+Description of the process and the config fields can be found on the config page itself.To start the process add the block to the main page.
 In the block you can find the link to form which starts the process.

 copyright  2013 eLeDia GmbH http://eledia.de
 license    http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later